 With today’s progress Modern Homesteaders find themselves being both blessed and cursed with modern technology.
 We now have access to just about any information with just the push of a button or the click of a mouse, while this is a good thing it can be a time consuming thing as well.

 But if we are going to spend time online we may as well make the most of it.
 That is why I find myself spending time in homesteading communities, places where I can gain knowledge, be inspired, meet new like minded friends and just sometimes have some fun.
 So in this post I thought I would share a few of those places with you.

 Facebook is where most people are these days and because of that Facebook groups are often very active with a variety of topics and as a result they are a great place to get information and meet homesteaders that share your passions.
 So my first three recommendations are Facebook groups.

-This group has over 30,ooo members and discusses every topic you can imagine and sometimes folks just have some fun.
-This is the place I find myself spending the most time when I want to just hangout with other homesteaders.
+This group has over 250,000 members and discusses every topic you can imagine and sometimes folks just have some fun.
+This is the place I find myself spending some time when I want to just hangout with other homesteaders.

 I have to admit that at first Reddit seemed a little confusing to me (still does sometimes) but the more I hang out there the more I like it.
 Reddit has what are called subreddits and these are communities built up around certain topics, so naturally there are some for homesteaders and there a couple I like.

 This subreddit has over 22,000 readers and contributors and gives you access to some great information and conversation through comments.